szetumer/cloud_levelup_pkg/level4_databricks/README.md

 #### Level 5 Summary

 In this level, you mounted your Azure storage blob container onto your databricks file system (DBFS).
 At a company or institution, this will likely be done for you.
 However, now you know how to troubleshoot, debug, and request reconfigurations.
 This will also allow you to complete more of the exercises in Azure training without needing to do their setups.

+Note: I would strongly recommend deleting everything you have created if you need to keep costs extremely low.
+Depending on your dbworkspace config, you may be charged a few bucks a day.
+Don't forget to delete your clusters and nat gateway.